nuxis/posms/README.md

+# posmos

+'piece of shit' management system.

+Renamed to be less confusing, since there are a lot of systems named PMS in the Polar Party-sphere.

+This project is no longer maintained and is kept here for historical reasons only.
+No warranties :-)

+# Original README

 pms is short for ... management system.

 It's used for Polar Party (www.polarparty.no), but it could mean whatever you want.